wjakob/nanobind/docs/ownership.rst

   Undefined behavior will ensue when the C++ side deletes the instance while it is still being used by Python.
 If you need to use this policy, combine it with a :cpp:struct:`keep_alive` function binding annotation to manage the lifetime.
-  Or use the simple and safe :cpp:enumerator:`reference_internal
+  Or use the simple and safe :cpp:member:`reference_internal
   <rv_policy::reference_internal>` alternative described next.

   Below is an example use of this return value policy to reference a